Analyzing Esports Entertainment Group (GMBL) & Its Competitors

-Esports Entertainment Group (NASDAQ:GMBL – Get Rating) is one of 33 publicly-traded companies in the “Amusement & recreation services” industry, but how does it compare to its competitors?
-We will compare Esports Entertainment Group to related companies based on the strength of its earnings, institutional ownership, risk, analyst recommendations, valuation, dividends and profitability.
+Esports Entertainment Group (NASDAQ:GMBL – Get Rating) is one of 33 public companies in the “Amusement & recreation services” industry, but how does it compare to its competitors?
+We will compare Esports Entertainment Group to similar businesses based on the strength of its institutional ownership, risk, earnings, profitability, analyst recommendations, dividends and valuation.

 Profitability